-About 30 others were involved from the local community in making costumes and working as stewards.
+About 30 others from the local community made costumes and worked as stewards.
 Colchester Roman Society and Legio Secunda joined in the production as Roman soldiers and citizens.

-The play was performed in three locations in the centre of Bedford, culminating in the crucifixion scene on the Castle Mound and the resurrection scene in the nearby castle ruins.
-The Passion Play was featured by the local press and BBC Three Counties Radio and widely promoted by local churches and through the distribution of leaflets in the town centre (generously printed and paid for by Bedford BID).
+The Bedford Passion Play was performed in three locations in the centre of Bedford.
+It culminated with the crucifixion scene on the Castle Mound and the resurrection scene in the nearby castle ruins.
+The local press and BBC Three Counties Radio featured the Passion Play.
+And local churches widely promoted it by distributing leaflets in the town centre (generously printed and paid for by Bedford BID).

 “What an amazing performance on this memorable day for Bedford” – audience member

 “We really enjoyed it.
 Amazing to see so many people there.
 I loved the doves too” – Allyson West